 1- Create a Business Paperwork Plan

-Writing down an office paperwork management plan should be the very first step to manage paperwork effectively.
+Writing down an office paperwork management plan should be the very first step to managing paperwork effectively.
 Once created, encourage all your employees to follow the plan for better business file management.
-The plan must contain processes such as the progression of paperwork through the workplace, from receiving mail in the morning, entering important details into the computer, and then throwing the useless papers to the recycle bin.
+The plan must contain processes such as the progression of paperwork through the workplace, from receiving mail in the morning, entering important details into the computer, and then throwing the useless papers into the recycle bin.

 2- Get the All the Essential Materials you Need

 Don’t make a habit to scatter all of the important papers and business documents across your office just because you don’t have the materials you need to get them in proper order.
 Before picking a single file up, make sure you have necessary things including shredder, label maker, file folders and filing cabinets, etc. to accomplish the file management process in an efficient manner.
 The materials and requirements can vary based on an existing business paperwork management system, nature of business and file management goals, etc. So, make sure you are prepared for the work before getting started.